As of October 9th, 2019 this scoring system is no longer being used. Please refer to our new Review Guidelines for more

-Since numbers are tricky and carry a lot of baggage, we’ve put together this review score breakdown guideline on what each number means when reviewing a game at UploadVR.
+Since numbers on final reviews are so tricky and carry a lot of baggage, we’ve put together this review score breakdown guideline on what each number means when reviewing a game at UploadVR.

 10/10 – Masterpiece

 Games and other pieces of VR content that receive a score of 10 aren’t totally flawless, since nothing is quite flawless, but they are masterworks in essentially every aspect.
 Everything comes together in such a perfectly orchestrated way that it leaves you utterly breathless.
 Few apps achieve this mark, but when they do, they’re landmark titles in their respective genre.

 9/10 – Amazing

 These are must-experience pieces of content that do almost everything correctly, and then some.
 These are the types of experiences that you buy a platform specifically to try – the system sellers, if you will – and they deserve immense praise and adoration.
 Just a couple minor snags are keeping them from reaching true Masterpiece status.

 8/10 – Great

 These are the apps that go above and beyond their primary intention to deliver something truly memorable.
 While a Good piece of content you might stop thinking about after finishing it, a Great one typically leaves an impression on you and keeps you coming back for more.

 7/10 – Good

 At this tier, the experience delivers on most promises and accomplishes what it set out to do, but it usually has a few mistakes that are too glaring to overlook.
 It’s far from bad, it’s labeled as Good after all, but it’s missing that “special” sauce that would have really pushed it over the edge.
 Good experiences are definitely considered worth trying for most people.

 6/10 – Decent

 Experiences at the Decent tier aren’t Bad, they’re just not really that Good either.
 Everything works properly and is likely accomplishing what the creators intended, it’s just not an overly compelling or engaging experience.
 Decent content usually only appeals to a certain audience and aren’t always worth trying right away.

 5/10 – Mediocre